minibolt-guide/minibolt/guide/bonus/bitcoin/testnet.md

 ---
 <!-- markdownlint-disable MD014 MD022 MD025 MD033 MD040 -->

-# Bonus guide: RaspiBolt on Testnet
+# Bonus guide: MiniBolt on Testnet

 {: .no_toc }

 ---

-You can run your RaspiBolt node on testnet to develop and experiment with new applications, without putting real money at risk.
+You can run your MiniBolt node on testnet to develop and experiment with new applications, without putting real money at risk.
 This bonus guide highlights all configuration changes compared to the main guide.

 Difficulty: Medium
 {: .label .label-yellow }